webplatform/docs/html/elements/script/index.md

 }}
 }}
 {{Notes_Section
-|Notes====Remarks===
-Code within the '''script''' block that is not contained within a function is executed immediately as the document is loaded.
-To keep scripts from being displayed, nest the '''script''' block within a '''comment''' block.
+|Notes=Code within the '''script''' block that is not contained within a function is executed immediately as the document is loaded.[[html/attributes/Type|'''Type''']] attribute is not defined on the '''script''' object, then <code>text/javascript</code> is used.
-Script appearing after a '''frameSet''' element is ignored.
-Whenever the [[html/attributes/language|'''language''']] attribute is not defined on the '''script''' object, then ''MSHTML'' attempts to select a suitable scripting engine.
-An error generally occurs if the wrong scripting engine is selected.
-When more than one '''script''' object is used in a document, it can be necessary to specify the ''language'' attribute for each '''script''' object, and doing so is always recommended.
 The order of the '''script''' objects in a document can also be important, especially if scripting event handlers are assigned to one or more elements in the document.
-XML is legitimate content for the '''script''' object, but XML is not a scripting language.
-Therefore, an error can occur if ''MSHTML'' selects an XML data island as the '''script''' object that contains an event handler function.
-This can happen because ''MSHTML'' selects the first '''script''' object that has the '''language''' attribute defined as the default script block for event handlers.
-For more information, see the examples.
-Windows Internet Explorer 8 and later.
-The value of the [[html/attributes/src (script)|'''src''']] attribute depends on the current document compatibility mode.
 }}
 {{Related_Specifications_Section
 |Specifications=